-(b) Initial Pretrial Conference.
+(b) Initial Pretrial Conference

 - (1) Purpose.
-The Court shall hold an initial pretrial conference in all cases except those exempted from initial disclosure requirements under Fed.R.Civ.P.
-26(a)(1)(B).
+The Court shall hold an initial pretrial conference in all cases except those exempted from initial disclosure requirements under Fed.
+R. Civ.
+P. 26(a)(1)(B).
 The purpose of this conference is to establish a case management plan. - (2) Party Conference.
-Prior to the initial pretrial conference, counsel for all parties and any pro se litigants shall confer as required by Fed.R.Civ.P.
-26(f), and shall file with the Court a joint, written discovery plan consistent with Fed.R.Civ.P.
-26(f).
+Prior to the initial pretrial conference, counsel for all parties and any pro se litigants shall confer as required by Fed.
+R. Civ.
+P. 26(f), and shall file with the Court a joint, written discovery plan consistent with Fed.
+R. Civ.
+P. 26(f).
 If they are unable to agree to a plan, each party shall file its own proposed plan. - (A) Electronically Stored Information.
 The Court expects the parties to cooperatively reach agreement on how to preserve and conduct discovery of electronically stored information ("ESI").
-Prior to the Fed.R.Civ.P.
-26(f) conference, counsel should become knowledgeable about their clients' information management systems and their operation, including how information is stored and retrieved.
+Prior to the Fed.
+R. Civ.
+P. 26(f) conference, counsel should become knowledgeable about their clients' information management systems and their operation, including how information is stored and retrieved.
 In addition, counsel should make a reasonable attempt to ascertain the contents of their client's ESI, including backup, archival, and legacy data (outdated formats or media) and ESI that may not be reasonably accessible.
-In particular, prior to or at the Fed.R.Civ.P.
-26(f) conference, the parties should confer regarding the following matters:
+In particular, prior to or at the Fed.
+R. Civ.
+P. 26(f) conference, the parties should confer regarding the following matters: - (i) Preservation.
+Counsel should attempt to agree on steps the parties will take to segregate and preserve ESI in order to avoid accusations of spoliation.

-&lt;sup>1Except for the term "document," which is defined at L.R.Civ.P.
-26(d)(3)(B), the Court will rely on The Sedona Conference Glossary: E-Discovery & Digital Information Management (Second Edition), for definitions of terms related to discovery of ESI.
+1Except for the term "document," which is defined at Loc.
+R. Civ.
+P. 26(d)(3)(B), the Court will rely on The Sedona Conference Glossary: E-Discovery & Digital Information Management (Second Edition), for definitions of terms related to discovery of ESI.